joneswack/dp-rfs/README.md

 ### Approximating the Gaussian kernel using polynomial sketches

 The Gaussian kernel can be approximated well through a randomized Maclaurin expansion with polynomial sketches assuming that the data is zero-centered and a proper lengthscale is used.

+Note: This method is not implemented for Complex-to-Real (CtR) sketches yet.

 The approximator is initialized as follows: